1982 World's Fair: Background and construction

 Knoxville developers cultivated the idea for a World's Fair in their city after several visited Spokane, Washington, which hosted a World's Fair in 1974.
 In November 1974, W. Stewart Evans, president of the Downtown Knoxville Association, proposed the idea of the fair to the city government and a group of Knoxville business owners after visiting the exposition in 1974.
 Evans cited Knoxville's association with energy research and development, spurred by the Tennessee Valley Authority (TVA), Oak Ridge National Laboratory (ORNL), and the University of Tennessee.
-This made Knoxville a potential energy center and suggested the promotion of a energy-themed World's Fair as early as 1980.
+This made Knoxville a potential energy center and suggested the promotion of an energy-themed World's Fair as early as 1980.
 Officials cited the city's location along Interstate 40 and position in the most populated one-third of the United States as crucial advantages.
 Knoxville had also previously held an Appalachian-oriented regional exposition promoting the environmental movement in the United States in 1913.

 Knoxville mayor Kyle Testerman appointed local banker Jake Butcher to lead an exploratory KIEE committee.
 Butcher served as one of the main driving forces behind the fair.
 Within the city, Knoxvillians referred to the fair as "Jake's Fair".
 An administrative body known as the Knoxville Foundation Inc. was established to organize and operate the event.
 There was skepticism, both locally and nationally, about the ability of Knoxville, described as a "scruffy little city" by The Wall Street Journal in a 1980 news article, to successfully host a World's Fair.
-This controversy contributed to the development of the term “Scruffy City,” as a nickname synonymous with Knoxville.
+This controversy contributed to the development of the term "Scruffy City", as a nickname synonymous with Knoxville.

 Major politicians representing Tennessee across the aisle and financial boosters supported the idea and prompted interest from the Ford Administration.
 Then-Secretary of Commerce Elliot Richardson, while inquired, discouraged the idea for Knoxville to host an exposition in 1980, citing a conflict from Los Angeles who planned to host a fair the same year.
 Richardson would approve for an exposition in Knoxville for the year 1982.
 Jake Butcher, facing criticism for his efforts for the KIEE, offered a rebuke in a 1981 interview with United Press International, "They called the fair the Jimmy Carter-Jake Butcher pork barrel, but they never revealed that [U.S. Senator] Howard Baker also supports it.
 I don't expect to get anything personally out of the World's Fair."
 Intent on running for governor in Tennessee in 1982, Butcher pointed out that his opponent, then-Governor Lamar Alexander, was also an outspoken supporter of the fair.

 Public opinion of Knoxvillians leading up to the fair changed drastically, with a 1979 poll showing a majority of residents disapproved of the fair but later polls showing massive approval.